MaikKingma/clean-hexagonal-onion-docs/docs/10-process-adapter.md

     }
 }
 ```
+> **Hint:** TransactionalEventListener is a Spring feature that allows you to listen to events that are published within a
+> transaction.
+This is useful for publishing events that are triggered by a command.
+The event is only published if
+> the transaction is committed successfully.
+If the transaction is rolled back, the event is not published.

 This implementation will allow for the domain events on a JPA entity to be processed after the transaction was
 committed.